kohlten/Coda/README.md

 # Coda Compression Program
 Simple compression and decompression program with optional encryption.

+DEV BRANCH
+Will have new features but also bugs waiting to be fixed.
+DMD is currently broken, please use ldc or gdc.

 From most import to least important.

 ### Dependencies: